Aki Higashihara

 Aki Higashihara (東原 亜希, Higashihara Aki) is a Japanese television personality, fashion model and gravure idol.
 She married Judo athlete Kosei Inoue in 2008.
 She is represented by Platinum Production.

 Higashihara also blogs, and a tongue-in-cheek internet meme holds that items which she blogs about are certain to suffer misfortune.

+In 2007, she was one of the reporters on the Super Keiba TV show.